EvoEsports/EvoSC-sharp-documentation/docs/development/modules/manialinks/controllers.md

 }
 ```

-You can also send to specific player.
-For example to send to the player that triggered the action:
+You can also send this to a specific player.
+For example, to send a Manialink to the player that triggered the action:

 ```csharp
 [Controller]
 public class ExampleManialinkController : ManialinkController